shalebark/AnimeOneShotRecognitionModelDemo/README.md

 ## Size of Training Data

-Training data is only 2300 images, this can be much bigger.
+Training data is only 2300 images.

 ## Art Style and Demographics